The Pioneers Originated the Tiny House Movement

 Tiny Houses of Today

-In the time period of the settlers in the West, a tiny house was a necessity in order to stay out of the elements and stay safe from wild animals.
-But today, people are making a conscious effort to downsize their possessions and simplify their living arrangements for a number of reasons which include:
+In the period of the settlers in the West, a tiny house was a necessity to stay out of the elements and stay safe from wild animals.
+But today, people are making a conscious effort to downsize their possessions and simplify their living arrangements for some reasons which include: